Genesis-Dev-Org/.github/profile/README.md

 - **Developer Training**: We host workshops, hackathons, and training programs to empower Malawian developers.
 - **Community Building**: We foster collaboration through meetups, events, and mentorship.
 - **Technology Advocacy**: Promoting the adoption of open-source technology across Malawi and beyond.
+- **Research and Innovation**: Conducting research to address local challenges and developing innovative solutions tailored to the Malawian and African context.

 ---